crowdsecurity/hub/scenarios/crowdsecurity/aws-nwo-login.md

 This scenario needs the crowdsecurity/aws-cloudtrail parser and detects non working hours login in the aws console.
 You may want to adapt the hours to your specific needs.
+As an example, the scenario is written for UTC+2 working hours.

 Following the
 [https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-aws-console-sign-in-events.html](documentation)